bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 60°
+- 61°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Cloudy
-- 45% humidity
+- 46% humidity
 - 17 mph wind
-- 60% cloud cover
+- 75% cloud cover
 - 41 AQI 🟩
-- 0.24 inches of rain expected in the next 48 hours
+- 0.25 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>